 Elvis Stela: In 1995, an inscribed black stone stela was erected in front of the Hotel Grunewald in Bad Nauheim.
 The “Elvis Stele” was donated by a local stonemason.
 Now a shrine for Elvis fans, the stela commemorates the time when Elvis lived in the hotel.

-Hotel Grunewald: In 2007 the former Hotel Grunewald, built in 1888, ceased being a hotel and is now a private home.
-Elvis and his entourage lived at the Grunewald in Bad Nauheim until he rented the house on Goethestraße.
+Hotel Grunewald: In 2007 the former Hotel Grunewald, built in 1888, ceased operation as a hotel.
+It is now a private home.
+Elvis and his entourage lived at the Grunewald in Bad Nauheim before he rented the house on Goethestraße.
+(See photo below.)

 Town Rivalry: The two German towns in which Elvis lived (Bad Nauheim) and worked (Friedberg) have a friendly rivalry over which one is truly “Elvis’ second home.”
 Both now offer annual events and tours every August 16, the anniversary of the King’s death in 1977.
 Both also feature an Elvis-Presley-Platz.
 Both cater to and profit from Elvis tourism.